How did you approach such a large-scale project?

 Can you tell us about the title, ‘Hopscotch (Rayuela)’?

 Italian artist Maurizio Cattelan, for example, is creating a temporary pop-up cemetery for the living.
-Entitled ‘Eternity,’ it will be realized in collaboration with hundreds of artists in Buenos Aires in Palermo.
-Ad Minoliti’s installation will also function as a feminist school.
-Argentine artist Eduardo Basualdo will create an installation along the Rio de la Plata conjuring up a progression of sculptural encounters that will engage viewers in a unique sensorial landscape.
+Entitled Eternity, it is realized in collaboration with local artists in a park in Palermo.
+Ad Minoliti’s installation will host a symposium focused on queer theory and feminist art histories.
+Argentine artist Eduardo Basualdo has created an installation along the Río de la Plata conjuring up a progression of sculptural encounters that will engage viewers in a unique sensorial landscape.

-Buenos Aires–based artist Luciana Lamothe will present an oversized sculpture that will function as an extension of its site, evoking a space that is suspended between construction and destruction, present and future, architecture and ruin.
-Mexico City–based artist Pia Camil creates environments that collapse the distance between the work and the audience into a shared experience.
+The Buenos Aires–based artist Luciana Lamothe is presenting a large-scale sculpture that will function as an extension of its site, evoking a space that is suspended between construction and destruction, present and future, architecture and ruin.
+The Mexico City–based artist Pia Camil creates environments that collapse the distance between the work and the audience into a shared experience.
 Both are working within the time-space concept, but approaching it differently.

 With regard to the Argentine artists in the program, I wanted to focus on younger artists like Ad Minoliti, Gabriel Chaile, Santiago de Paoli, and Luciana Lamothe because they have had fewer opportunities internationally.
 I wanted to ensure that there are some surprises.

 There are great projects by more-established artists, too, including Alex Da Corte, Narcisa Hirsch, David Horvitz, Leandro Katz, Barbara Kruger, Eduardo Navarro, Alexandra Pirici, Mika Rottenberg, Mariela Scafati, Vivian Suter, and Stan VanDerBeek.

 What are your favorite aspects of art in Argentina?